thim81/openapi-format/readme.md

 Options:

   --output, -o          Save the formatted OpenAPI file as JSON/YAML                  [path]

   --sortFile            The file to specify custom OpenAPI fields ordering            [path] --casingFile          The file to specify casing rules                              [path] --generateFile        The file to specify generate rules                            [path]
   --filterFile          The file to specify filter rules                              [path] --overlayFile         The file to specify OpenAPI overlay actions                   [path]

-  --no-sort             Don't sort the OpenAPI file                          [boolean] --keepComments        Don't remove the comments from the OpenAPI YAML file [boolean] --yamlQuoteStyle      Preferred YAML quote style: single, double, detect    [string] --yamlCompat          YAML compatibility schema for stringifying           [string] --sortComponentsFile  The file with components to sort alphabetically         [path] --sortComponentsProps Sort properties within schema components alphabetically [boolean]
+  --no-sort             Don't sort the OpenAPI file                                [boolean] --keepComments        Don't remove the comments from the OpenAPI YAML file       [boolean] --yamlQuoteStyle      Preferred YAML quote style: single, double, detect          [string] --yamlCompat          YAML compatibility schema for older OpenAPI tools           [string] --sortComponentsFile  The file with components to sort alphabetically               [path] --sortComponentsProps Sort properties within schema components alphabetically    [boolean]

   --no-bundle           Don't bundle the local and remote $ref                     [boolean] --split               Split OpenAPI document into a multi-file structure         [boolean]

   --rename              Rename the OpenAPI title                                    [string]

   --convertTo           convert the OpenAPI document to OpenAPI version 3.1 or 3.2  [string]

   --configFile          The file with the OpenAPI-format CLI options                  [path]

   --lineWidth           Max line width of YAML output                               [number]

   --json                Prints the file to stdout as JSON                          [boolean] --yaml                Prints the file to stdout as YAML                          [boolean]

   --playground, -p      Open config in online playground --help                Show help                                                  [boolean] --version             Output the version number
   --verbose             Output more details of the filter process                    [count]
 ```

 ## OpenAPI format CLI options